MartinVoelkl94/Python_compendium/README.md

 This project is meant to be an aggregation of basic and intermediate python knowledge.
-I try to strike a balance between comprehensiveness and enough explanation so as to be usable by what i assume to be the average python user.
+I try to strike a balance between comprehensiveness and enough explanation so as to be usable by what i assume to be the average newer python user.
 Note that content is biased towards data exploration/analysis/science and not production ready code.

 Python_compendium.ipynb: